oroinc/documentation/back_office/customers/customer_users/index.rst

 .. contents:: :local:

-Customer users act on behalf of the company and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.
+Customer users act on behalf of the company (i.e. customers in Oro context)  and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.

 For customer user management, navigate to **Customers > Customer Users** in the main menu.